Samuel in the Bible

 Verse ConceptsAmoritesCities In IsraelRestoring ThingsTime Of Peace

-And Samuel told all the words of the LORD to the people that asked of him a king.
+So Samuel spoke all the words of the Lord to the people who were asking him for a king.

 Verse ConceptsTheocracySelf Will